singhnaman320/Golang/README.md

 # Golang
-This repository deals with implementation of Go language
+This repository deals with implementation of Go language.